DillJoker5/House-485-Backend/README.md

 * Please note that you will need to install and run both the [House-485-Website](https://github.com/DillJoker5/House-485-Website) and [House-485-Database](https://github.com/DillJoker5/House-485-Database) to fully use this backend project.
 Please see those installation guides for how to install them.
 * [Go](https://go.dev/doc/install)
 * Your favorite code editor for Go
+* Optional: Postman

 ## Running
+* Create a folder where you will store this project
+* Clone the repository in the newly created folder
+* Run the [House-485-Database](https://github.com/DillJoker5/House-485-Database) and make sure that you are able to log in with the user.
+See [here](https://github.com/DillJoker5/House-485-Database) for help
+* Open a new terminal in the directory of the repository
+* Before running the repository, run the following command: go mod tidy.
+This command will install all of the required imports for this repository.
+* In the same terminal, run the following command to start the server: go run api/house-485-api.go
+* Optional: test an api endpoint in Postman using the URL https://localhost:8000/

 ## Code Examples
 Code examples of functions, handlers, and other important information will be shown here.